Logistics and Transportation

 Located ninety miles southeast of State College, Harrisburg International Airport (HAR) offers an alternative arrival and departure location.
 Airlines serving Harrisburg include Air Canada, American Eagle, Continental, Delta, United, and US Airways.
 Rental car service is available.
 Please plan your flight arrival anticipating and 1.5 hour (90 mile) drive to State College.

 Participants should arrange their own flight and ground transportation.
+The Nittany Lion Inn offers a complimentary shuttle service from 6 AM to 11 PM.
+Shuttles must be reserved in advance, which can be done from the hotel website.
 Rental car service is available at both airports.
 Taxi service is available from the University Park Airport to the Nittany Lion hotel.

 Travel by Car to State College, PA